The Truth About Mycotoxin Binders

 And the winner is...

 These five criteria are reflected in the EU authorization process that governs claims of mycotoxin deactivation.
 The BIOMIN – IFA project allowed researchers to identify a particular bentonite for its outstanding aflatoxin binding abilities.
-This bentonite was scientifically evaluated by EFSA and obtained the EU authorization for mycotoxin deactivation—a testament to its safety, efficacy and purity.
+This bentonite was scientifically evaluated by EFSA and obtained the EU authorization for mycotoxin deactivation—a testimony to its safety, efficacy and purity.

 In 2009, the European Commission opened a new functional group of technological additives in order to ensure safety, purity and efficacy of mycotoxin deactivating compounds.
 EU registration is considered as a benchmark for quality by the industry and markets, also outside the EU.
 Feed and livestock producers are able to make decisions more wisely knowing that they are purchasing quality products.
 In total, two official documents report the necessary requirements to attain registration: